Agustin-Vidal-Holberton/holbertonschool-shell/permissions/README.md

 4-empty: creates an empty file called hello
 5-execute: adds execute permission to the owner of the file hello
 6-multiple_permissions: adds execute permissions to owner and group owner, and read to others to the file hello
+7-everybody: adds execution permissions to owner, group owner and others to the file hello